Artillery gun module: Donar

 The Donar was the first vehicle equipped with the AGM presented by KNDS Deutschland.
 It is based on the ASCOD AFV chassis and was presented in 2004.

 GDELS Nemesis

 A new tracked variant of the AGM was presented At FEINDEF 2025, in May 2025, by General Dynamics European Land Systems.
 This system is based on the ASCOD 2 platform, and is known as the GDELS Nemesis.'

 AGM - wheeled armoured fighting vehicles

-Piranha IV 10×10
+Piranha IV 10×10 / Grizzly LAV

 In August 2022, the Armasuisse pre-selected 3 systems to be tested as part of the "Artillerie Wirkplattform und Wirkmittel 2026" programme, the selection of the successor to the M109 KAWEST WE.
 The Piranha IV It competed against the Archer artillery system (Rheinmetall HX2 8×8) and the RCH 155 variant (based on the Boxer 8×8 platform).
 The trials of the system took place in 2023 and 2024.

-In Ocotober 2024, the Swiss Army selected the Mowag Piranha IV 10×10 as a platform for the AGM module.
+In October 2024, the Swiss Army selected the Mowag Piranha IV 10×10 as a platform for the AGM module.

+The Grizzly LAV was presented in May 2026 in Canada by General Dynamics Land Systems Canada using a LAV 6 platform with the RCH 155 gun.